wnet-ieg-2/pbs-passport-authenticate/README.md

 * pbs-passport-authenticate.php, which invokes the plugin and provides the basic required functions.
 * A subdirectory named `classes` containing the core PHP class files that most functions depend on.
 * A subdirectory named `assets` containing JavaScript, CSS, and image files.
+* A subdirectory named `templates` that contains PHP files to respond to some custom endpoints.
+* A subdirectory named `examples` with sample code for custom interactions.

 ## Installation